-Fontaine St Pere, Plessala - this Creperie is renowned in central Brittany - as well as being packed full with locals at lunchtime, they offer a take-away service from their extensive, tasty menu.
-Try a lunch of galette (savoury buckwheat pancake) stuffed with fresh salmon and leek in cream sauce and a side salad, followed by banana and rum flambéed crepe, all washed down with the local cider.
-The park is at the end of the road - walk off lunch afterwards!
+Fontaine St Pere, Plessala - this Creperie is renowned in central Brittany - offering an extensive and tasty take-away menu.
+Try the galette (savoury buckwheat pancake) stuffed with fresh salmon and leek in cream sauce and a side salad, followed by banana and rum flambéed crepe, all washed down with the local cider.

 Le Tetres, St Gilles du Mene - a lunchtime venue that should not be missed.
 Many local tradesmen who enjoy their 2 hour lunches there.
 Don't let the vans outside deter you, there is plenty of parking by the nearby church and once inside the atmosphere is quiet and appreciative of the good food.
 Each table is set with a litre of wine, cider and water - use what you want from these they are included in the price, along with buffet starters, a hearty main course, cheese board, pudding and coffee - you won't need dinner later!

 Le Saint Antoine, Plemet - the chef also owns the deli next door - the food is delicious, beautiful to look at and there is lots of it.
 This is somewhere to savour your meal, slowly - arrive at 7.30pm leave at 11 - having enjoyed 4 wonderful courses plus amuse-bouche.
 An ideal venue for romantic meals or for large celebrations - there are several different eating areas suitable for couples or large families.
 The downside - service can be slow and you may need to book - results of their own popularity!

 La Poterne, Moncontour - a restaurant adjoining a small hotel on the outskirts of this characterful medieval town which offers plentiful food including tasty Breton signature dishes as well as French classics, the owners are friendly and helpful.